absolutelightning/treds/README.md

 ## Future Work
-* Currently on KV Store gets persisted in Snapshot, add support for other store.
+* Currently only KV Store gets persisted in Snapshot, add support for other store.
 * Add RESP support.
 * More Commands ...